Home-schooled Student or Graduate

 Eligible SAT, ACT or PSAT scores may also be used for placement purposes.
 You can find out more about testing requirements as well as testing dates and times on our Testing Centers page.

 - Visit the Counseling Center (no appointment necessary).

 Once you are approved by the Dean of Students to enroll at JTCC visit the Counseling Center.
 During your meeting, a member of the counseling staff will help with your initial registration for classes.
 Please note that concurrently enrolled students cannot enroll online.

 - Pay your tuition and fees.

 You must pay all mandatory fees – student activity fee, technology fee and student parking fee at the same time.
 Partial payments (for example, paying for one class out of several classes or only paying a fractional amount of one class) are not sufficient to hold all classes.

 Tuition and fee payments may be made online through myTyler using a credit card.
 Payments can also be made in person via check, cash, or credit card at the Business Office located in Room A102 in Goyne Hall in Chester or Room B115 in the Administration Building in Midlothian.
-Please note that students who are not curriculum-placed and seeking a degree or certificate are not eligible for financial aid.
+Please note that students who have not declared a major are not eligible for financial aid.

 - Purchase your textbooks.